arizbw/rb-fcl/README.md

 We utilize Faster R-CNN to extract the region of hand x-ray 1-radius-ulna, 2-carpal, 3-metacarpal, 4-phalanges, and 5-ephypisis.
 Please use this [tutorial](https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10) for details

-### 3. Training for each region
+### 3. Training for each of regions

-This ipynb file use for training each of the regions of hand x-ray image
+This ipynb file use for training each of the regions of hand x-ray image.
+1-radius-ulna, 2-carpal, 3-metacarpal, 4-phalanges, and 5-ephypisis

+You can download the models from this [model repository](https://drive.google.com/open?id=1MPzi-ayeBmvaQb9DMZ55NwUwTw-W2jIR).
+Place this model together with the root folder of this source code.

 ```
 3-train-bone-age-3-dicom-tl-segmented-class-1-5.ipynb